aidankeighron/educational-website/_posts/2025-03-22-Falling-Sand-1.md

 ## Basic JavaScript knowledge

 This section will cover some fundamental JavaScript concepts that we'll be using in this tutorial.
-If you are already comfortable with JavaScript, feel free to skip to the next section.
+If you are already comfortable with JavaScript, feel free to skip to the next section. [w3schools](https://www.w3schools.com/js/default.asp) is a great resource for learning or refreshing your knowledge of any of these concepts.

 ### HTML DOM (accessing HTML DOM using `getElementById`)

 The HTML Document Object Model (DOM) represents the structure of your HTML document as a tree of objects.
 JavaScript can interact with this tree to dynamically change the content and behavior of your webpage.

 `getElementById()` is a JavaScript method that allows you to access a specific HTML element by its id attribute.
 In our `index.html` file, you'll find elements with IDs like canvas, speedRange, and clear-button.
 We can access these elements in our JavaScript code like this:

+**Example (you don't need to add this code)**

 ```js
 const canvasElement = document.getElementById('canvas');